MohamedMustafaGad/Mini-Pharmacy-Management-System/README.md

 # Mini-Pharmacy-Management-System
-a mini Pharmacy Management System with java and connected to SQLite file
+a mini Pharmacy Management System with javafx and connected to SQLite file